 Photography and the Botanical World

-This rotation bridges the fields of art and science by highlighting photography’s deep-rooted relationship with the natural world.
+This installation bridges the fields of art and science by highlighting photography’s deep-rooted relationship with the natural world.
 Given the medium’s unmatched ability to render fine details, flowers and plant life have been a perennial fascination for photographers.

 Early Pioneers